jmyli562/Pokemon-Generation-1-TeamBuilderApp/README.md

 ## Contributing

 Pull requests are welcome.
+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+1) Fork the Project
+2) Create your Feature Branch (git checkout -b feature/NewFeature)
+3) Commit your Changes (git commit -m 'Add some NewFeature')
+4) Push to the Branch (git push origin feature/NewFeature)
+5) Open a Pull Request

 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.